Selecting Radio Hardware¶

 When selecting a device for your AREDN® hardware there are several things to consider in your decision.

 - Radios should be purchased for the specific frequency band on which they will operate.
-Currently AREDN® supports devices which operate in the 900 MHz, 2.4 GHz, 3.4 GHz, and 5.8 GHz bands.
+Currently AREDN® supports devices which operate in several bands.
+Check the AREDN® website for the latest information.

 - Radios can be purchased separately from the antenna, so it is possible to have more than one antenna option for a radio in order to optimize AREDN® nodes for varying deployment conditions.